1stdibs/WrapModel/README.md

 * conforms to the `WrapConvertibleEnum` protocol

 The only requirement to conform to `WrapConvertibleEnum` is that the enum must implement a `conversionDict` function that returns a dictionary in the form `[String:Enum]` where `Enum` is the enum type of the property.

+There are three different property wrappers for `WrapConvertibleEnum` conforming enum properties:
+- `[Mut]EnumProperty` is non-optional and will yield a specified `defaultEnum` enum value.
+The default value will be exported to a dictionary or JSON if no other value is explicitly set.
+- `[Mut]EnumUnkProperty` is non-optional and yields a specified `unknown` enum value when the model doesn't contain a value, but this `unknown` enum value is never written to the model, even if explicitly set.
+Unless the `unknown` value was present in the model originally, it should not be exported to a dictionary or JSON.
+- `[Mut]OptEnumProperty` is optional and returns nil when no value is present in the model.

 ### <a name="dates"></a>Date properties